stolostron/rhacm-docs/_pages/cheat_emails.md

 ## askprivacy@redhat.com

-Requests details about the personal data that Red Hat stores about you.
-Requests are processed in one month or less.
-For customers requests, use the [https://www.redhat.com/en/about/personal-data-request](Red Hat personal data request form).
+Request details about the personal data that Red Hat stores about you.
+Requests must be processed in 30 days or less.
+For customer requests, use the [Red Hat personal data request form](https://www.redhat.com/en/about/personal-data-request).